yemisisanya/udacity-google-maps/README.md

 * Download or clone the repository.
 This is located to the right hand corner of the project.

-* install all project dependencies with npm install.
+* install all project dependencies with `npm install`.
 This must be done in the folder you have downloaded or cloned the repository to.

-* start the development server with npm start
+* start the development server with `npm start`

 ## Resources
 [Create React App](https://github.com/facebook/create-react-app)